SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 ## suprasegmental

-Sometimes, suprasegmentals are not analyzed as their own emic system, but only as features passed down.
+Sometimes, suprasegmentals are not analyzed as their own emic system, but only as features passed down onto emic/etic units.
 The suprasegmental motivator is a higher emic unit that motivates the a suprasegmental. pausa =syn= suprasegmental e?ic unit boundary.